 If the 4 tips above still don’t make your shutter times acceptable, try using exposure compensation (the AV+/- button).
 I sometimes use a full stop of underexposure and I correct it in ‘post’.
 I use the contrast maximisation in Picasa to stretch the histogram again.

 Also, in tango venues, there are a lot of spot lights (to make it cosy).
 If I focus on a dark part and then reframe to something that includes some of those lights, they might end up clipping part of the picture.
 When I underexpose, this becomes less of a problem.

 So how much does this all add up to?
-If you were to take pictures with a compact camera: f/2.8 lens, ISO 100 and shutter time of 1/30 sec, you need a lighting situation of EV 8 (40%).
-In my situation, a f/1.4 lens, ISO 800 and the same 1/30s shutter allow me to take pictures in a EV 3 (20%) situation a.k.a. “very dark”.
+If you were to take pictures with a compact camera: f/2.8 lens, ISO 100 and shutter time of 1/30 sec, the amount of light you need is +- EV 8 (40%).
+With the tips I just gave here, a f/1.4 lens, ISO 800 and the same 1/30s shutter allow me to take pictures in a EV 3 (20%) situation a.k.a. “very dark”.
 I just won 5 stops.
-With underexposure, I can go lower still, to EV 2.
+With underexposure, higher ISO, I can go lower still, to EV0-1.
 It makes a lot of difference, because for tango, sometimes you only have +- EV0.